MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 ## What is the MetaMask API?

-Whenever we use a browser like Chrome, Firefox, or Brave and a wallet extension like MetaMask installed, we can use the Ethereum provider (as specified by EIP-1193) injected into the browser page at `window.ethereum`.
+Whenever we use a browser like Chrome, Firefox, or Brave and a wallet extension like MetaMask is installed, we can use the Ethereum provider (as specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193)) injected into the browser page at `window.ethereum`.
+Historically, Provider implementations exhibit conflicting interfaces and behaviors between wallets.
+This EIP formalizes an Ethereum Provider API to promote wallet interoperability.

 We use this provider with our dapp to request users’ Ethereum accounts, read on-chain data and have the user sign messages and transactions.